 - The group

-As the only confederal group in the European Parliament, our group of 52 Members, from 14 European Member states brings together the different traditions, experiences and political understandings of left forces in the EU.
+As the only confederal group in the European Parliament, our group of 41 Members bring together the different traditions, experiences and political understandings of left forces in the EU.

 But the work of our MEPs would not be possible without the support of the secretariat, whose overall aim is to ensure the smooth daily operation of the Group, in accordance with the political decisions and guidelines set out by the MEPs.